Lifestyle | Health & Wellness

 I wanted to make something that Stephen and his family would really like.

 But here I was working with all of these ingredients that I shouldn’t eat and I started feeling left out.
-That led to stronger feelings of yearning, which lead to feeling a bit pissed.
+That led to stronger feelings of yearning, which in turn made me feel a bit pissed.
 Why do I have this damn IBS?
 I want to eat this rugelach!
-I want to pick at the caramelized, crispy melted brown sugar/cinnamon/melted chocolate/cherry bits on the baking pan.
+I want to pick at the caramelized, crispy, melted brown sugar/cinnamon/melted chocolate/cherry bits on the baking pan.
 I want to eat a finished piece with the flaky cream cheese pastry and have the cinnamon sugar crumble all over my hands so that I can lick my fingers.

 But if I do, I will most likely pay for it with IBS pain.
 Maybe one rugelach won’t send me reeling, but the thing is, I don’t know.
 I could find out, I suppose, but I am feeling resentful that I even have to be thinking like this.
 That a tiny pastry could be my undoing.